cloud-coder/cascon-2019-kubernetes-apimanager/02-kubernetes-service-creation/02-kubernetes-service-creation.md

     ibmcloud cr build --no-cache -t $CRLOC/$CRNS/provider:1 . cd ../cost
     ibmcloud cr build --no-cache -t $CRLOC/$CRNS/cost:1 .
+    ```

+This is the first time we are submitting these image repositories so we will provide it with an initial tag "1".
+Ensure you specify the trailing "."
+which references the location of the Dockerfile.

 The --no-cache allows you to make a clean build of an image every time, but optional.